 Patrick D. O'Neil

-- Public Affairs and Community Service, Public Administration, Associate Professor
+- Public Administration, Associate Professor

 Mr. O'Neil is currently the Director of the UNO Emergency Services Program.
 He is a retired Naval Officer and Aviator whose research interests focus on the emergency management policy and operations and protection of critical infrastructure and safety and welfare of U.S. citizens.

 Mr. O'Neil studies and instructs martial arts.
 He enjoys traveling, research and football.
 He lives in Omaha with his family.